 - You will see the short abstract of the changes.
 Click Finish.

-- See the newly expanded size of the selected partition in the Disk Management.
+- See the newly expanded size of the selected partition in Disk Management.

 - Many users might need to contract a partition.
 There will be some files present on the disk that will restrict you from contracting the volume when you try for the one that holds Windows operating system.
 If you want to contact the partition that holds Windows operating system, you will see it in another article which we will cover soon.
 Now, look for a partition, right-click on it and choose Shrink Volume.

-- It will take quite some time by the Querying Shrink Space window to scan that whether the volume is capable of shrinking or not and also how much disk space can be retained.
+- It will take quite some time by the Querying Shrink Space window to scan whether the volume is capable of shrinking or not and also how much disk space can be retained.

 - After this, it will ask you for how much space you wish to take out of the partition.
 Put the desired amount of space in the respective fields and click on Shrink button.

 - Get back to the Disk Management window and see your partition in the smaller size with extra space.

 How to Change a Drive Letter and Label with Disk Management in Windows 10